ThoughtWorksInc/DeepLearning.scala/README.md

     The second random Double is 0.6134780449033244.
     After running the Future.

 Note the magic `await` postfix, which invokes the the former Stateless Future `randomDoubleFuture`.
-It looks like normal Scala method calls, but does not block any thread.
+It looks like a normal Scala method calls, but does not block any thread.

 ### A complex example with control structures